hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_definition.html.markdown

 The following arguments are supported:

-* `registration_definition_id` - (Optional) A unique UUID/GUID which identifies this registration definition - one will be generated if not specified.
+* `registration_definition_id` - (Optional) A unique UUID/GUID which identifies this lighthouse definition - one will be generated if not specified.
 Changing this forces a new resource to be created.

-* `registration_definition_name` - (Required) The name of the Registration Definition.
+* `registration_definition_name` - (Required) The name of the Lighthouse Definition.

 * `managed_by_tenant_id` - (Required) A ID of the managing tenant.

-* `description` - (Optional) A description of the Registration Definition.
+* `description` - (Optional) A description of the Lighthouse Definition.

 * `authorization` - (Required) Authorization tuple containing principal id of the user/security group or service principal and id of the build-in role.